waterdrinkerAP/deathland/Deathland_lore.md

 ************

 ### [Characters]
 Kavadar: A person that died in the realm of the living, aka Earth and came in the world of the dead without having any idea who he is, where he is and what happened.
-His goal is to find out what is happening as well to decide what he should do in this realm.
+His goal is to find out what is happening as well to decide what he should do in this realm.<br/>

 The Color Beings: The Color Beings were created by The Long Forgotten Gods.
 Each color corresponds to a different area of existing.
 Each unconsecrated dodger would become a color being and specificly the type of being that corresponds of their failed purpose in the previous realm - Terrene.
 For example, if a dodger failed to become a great warrior in their past life, they would become a red being so they can become wariors in this realm more easy.
 This way they would serve to The Long Forgotten Gods as a punishment for not improving anyhow the previous realm.
 The Color Beings rose up eventualy and overthrowed The Long Forgotten Gods, locking them in the deepest corner of Deathland as a revenge, so they can never rule them again.
 The main leaders of the rebelion separated the realm equaly.
 Since then they all made a promise to never let a dodger reach the gates to the previous realm, so the realm of Terrene can blunder and The Long Forgotten Gods's dream of improving it, gets destroyed.
 After time The Color Beings became greedy and started a war for teritory between each other.
-Sadly the war stays till nowadats as well as the promise.
+Sadly the war stays till nowadats as well as the promise.<br/>

 The Long Forgotten Gods: They are the gods that created the realm Deathland for the mortals, as well as many other realms.
 They were the most powerful creatures in the universe but long time ago were overthrown by the people of Deathland.
 They were trapped somewhere deep in Deathland and were never heard of again.
-This happened so long time ago, that everybody forgot their names and just refered to them as The Long Forgotten Gods.
+This happened so long time ago, that everybody forgot their names and just refered to them as The Long Forgotten Gods.<br/>

 Knight Of Red: Her name is Redéye.
 She is a villian who rules the Red.
 Her father was the one who helped in the rebelion against The Long Forgotten Gods and calimed the title as ruler of the Red.
 After his final death Redéye came on the throne as the new ruler.
 She is powerfull looking with pretty agressive fighting style, mainly with longsword and with shield.
 Even though her fighting style is fast and agressive it remains pretty predictable.
-She can use magic as well and summon fireballs.
+She can use magic as well and summon fireballs.<br/>

 Lord Moss: His name is Radi'lus.
 He is a villian who rules the Green.
 He and his brothers were part of the rebelion against The Long Forgotten Gods.
 After they defeated them they separated the green biome between each other.
 In time the brothers grew hungry for more power and started the Green War, which ended with Radi'lus killing all of his brothers and keeping all the green biome for himself.
 His prefered weapons are mace, moss magic and toxic waste.
 Using his moss powers he can move fast for short periods of time.
 Generaly his attacks are slow and heavy with lack of precision.
-Yet his furious confidence and agression are visible.
+Yet his furious confidence and agression are visible.<br/>

 ### [Locations]
 Deathland: This is the main location in the game.
 Deathland was once created by The long forgotten gods, which made this place as a final realm for the mortals, so the unsuccessfull ones can spend their eternaty serving the gods.
 While the succsessfull ones could go back to the previous realm and live and improve the realm further.
 Sadly after time the citizens of Deathland took over the realm as revenge against The long forgotten gods.
 They became guardians of thy world and sweared with their final lives to prevent anyone of reaching the previous realm ever again.
-Native species:  Blue, Red, Purple, Green, Brown, Yellow, Orange, Pink Government Type: Military Dictatorship, Anarchy, Tribalism, Meritocracy
+Native species:  Blue, Red, Purple, Green, Brown, Yellow, Orange, Pink Government Type: Military Dictatorship, Anarchy, Tribalism, Meritocracy<br/>

 Terrene: This is the world of the living, where all beings in Deathland come from.
 Terrene is the equivalent of our world.
 Ones you die there you go to Necrosis - the realm between realms.
 There you either stay a dodger(soul) or either you become a color being.
-From there you go to Deathland.
+From there you go to Deathland.<br/>
+Native species:  Humans and animals  <br/>
+Government Type: Mixed  <br/>

 Necrosis: This the world between Terrene and Deathland.
-It is all white and it's used to decide the fate of all dodgers who will continue to Deathland.
+It is all white and it's used to decide the fate of all dodgers who will continue to Deathland.<br/>
+Native species:  None  <br/>
+Government Type: None  <br/>

 ### [Additional info]